 While you might be put off by how much solar panels cost up front to install on your home, fortunately the Sustainable Energy Authority of Ireland offers grants to help make the change easier.

-There are grants of up to €2,400 available to install solar PV panels on your home or business, there are which are dependent on how many kWp they produce.
+There are grants of up to €2,100 available to install solar PV panels on your home or business.
+The size of the grant depends on the scale of the solar PV system being installed.

 In addition, an SEAI grant of €1,200 is also available for installing solar thermal panels.